Welcome to the Ephrata High School Marching Unit

 Practice Expectations

 There will be a few practices prior to Band Camp.
 These are often weekly beginning after school lets out.
+Each section may have their own sectional practices as needed as well.

 Band Camp